Are there laws regulating homebirth midwives?

 Will I need to see an OB/GYN during my pregnancy?

 Although it’s not necessary, you may choose to see an OB/GYN during your pregnancy.
-Clients generally find this dual care redundant as all of the lab work, ultrasounds, and prenatal assessment that you would get with an OB/GYN is available at April’s office.
-Some women like the security of being able to say they have a physician relationship, just in case a hospital transport is necessary during the birth.
-April does work with a physician group in town if an emergency arises.
+Clients generally find this dual care redundant as all of the lab work, ultrasounds, and prenatal assessment that you would get with an OB/GYN is available at our office.
+Some women like the security of being able to say they have a physician relationship, just in case a hospital transport is necessary during birth.
+We do work with a physician group in town if an emergency arises.

 Will I get an ultrasound during my pregnancy?

-April has a small portable ultrasound machine in her office.
-Most of April’s clients opt to have a higher level ultrasound around 20 weeks of pregnancy.
+We have a small portable ultrasound machine in our office.
+Most of our clients opt to have a higher level ultrasound around 20 weeks of pregnancy.
 This “anatomy” ultrasound is scheduled at an imaging facility.

 What are the benefits of using water during labor and/or birth?